ashwini-sathe/system-insights/README.md

 # System-insights
-This codebase provides the details connected hosts(IP/Hostname) and their health status.
+This codebase provides the details of connected hosts(IP/Hostname) and their health status.
 The list of underlying techonologies used are as follows
 * HTML5
 * Css3
 * Javascript